kidkicksam76/blackclover-mod/Chat-file.md

 kidkick76-ok ill take a look im about to get of of my technical school but i still have 3 classes after this ill be done with school in 4 hours

+alr immma be on anyways so when u done text me on discord